 TRANSFER AGENT AND REGISTRAR

-The transfer agent and registrar for our common shares is Canadian Stock Transfer Company Inc. at its principal offices in Vancouver, Calgary, Toronto, London, Montreal and Halifax.
+The transfer agent and registrar for our common shares is Canadian Stock Transfer Company Inc. (currently operating as CIBC Mellon Trust Company) at its principal offices in Vancouver, Calgary, Toronto, London, Montreal and Halifax.

 MATERIAL CONTRACTS